History and Politics

 History and Politics at Caius

-Caius is one of the best-resourced colleges for the new History and Politics joint degree.
+Caius is one of the best-resourced colleges for the History and Politics joint degree.
 Students taking this course will join the sizeable Caius community of undergraduates in History (around 35), as well as the relatively large cohort of students studying Human, Social and Political Sciences (around 15).
-They will benefit from the advice and guidance of two Directors of Studies through the course of their work – in History and Politics.
-Students in History and Politics will be able to attend and participate in two student-led subject societies – the Caius Politics Society and the Caius History Society.
+They will benefit from the advice and guidance of two Directors of Studies through the course of their work.
+Students in History and Politics will be able to attend and participate in two student-led subject societies: the Caius Politics Society and the Caius History Society.
 Speakers invited to address students debate contemporary political events, while bringing to life the most innovative new research in history.

-Caius has the distinction of having two fellows specialising in Politics: Dr KC Lin, covering comparative politics and international relations (with special interest in China and other rising powers), and Dr Ruth Scurr, specialising in the analysis of politics and history of political thought (focusing on the French Revolution and conceptions of early social science).
-Their interests intersect well with History Fellows, including Dr Annabel Brett, a historian of political thought; Dr Bronwen Everill, a historian of the Atlantic; Dr Sujit Sivasundaram, a historian of the Pacific and Indian oceans, who studies imperialism; Dr Melissa Calaresu, an early modern historian concerned with political thought; and Professor Peter Mandler, a British historian.
+Caius has the distinction of having two fellows specialising in Politics: Dr Carsten Schulz, covering international relations (with special interest in Latin American contributions to international norms and institutions), and Dr Ruth Scurr, specialising in the analysis of politics and history of political thought (focusing on the French Revolution and conceptions of early social science).
+Their interests intersect well with History Fellows, including Professor Annabel Brett, a historian of political thought; Dr Bronwen Everill, a historian of the Atlantic; Professor Sujit Sivasundaram, a historian of the Pacific and Indian oceans, who studies imperialism; Dr Melissa Calaresu, an early modern historian concerned with political thought; and Professor Peter Mandler, a British historian.

 Applicants will have a variety of relevant examination qualifications, though not necessarily in both Politics and History.
 At Caius we welcome applications from candidates with a wide range of subject backgrounds, but you will be expected to demonstrate an interest in both subjects and will be assessed on your potential to succeed in them.

-All applicants will take a pre-interview admissions assessment.
+All applicants invited to interview will sit an At-Interview History Assessment.
 You should normally expect two interviews, one in each subject.
 The interviews shouldn't be daunting: they give you a chance to explain why you want to take this course, and help us find out more about how you've followed up this interest and potential directions you might like to follow.
 They also help us understand the way you think and address questions you may not have covered in your studies at school or college.
 For more information on our interview process, including helpful videos of mock interviews, check the Cambridge University guidance page.